thatlaconic/cycling-data-uk/README.md

 ### Description
 + London’s Cycling Infrastructure Database (CID) is the world’s largest and most comprehensive database of cycling infrastructure, containing comprehensive details of cycling infrastructure in the Capital.
 The CID is intended to address barriers to cycling by providing Londoners with clear and accurate information about cycling infrastructure, helping them plan cycle journeys with confidence.
 The CID is a core part of our Cycling Action Plan , which sets out how TfL, boroughs and others will work together to make London the world’s best big city for cycling.

-## Objective
-Efficiently move, transform, and manage data from various sources to destinations using Google Cloud Platform where it can be analyzed and utilized.

 ## 1. Overview
 This project demonstrates a **modern data engineering pipeline** using: